-- Following each performance there will be post show Q&A with the cast supported by a mental health professional who will be touring with the show.
+- Following each performance there will be post show Q&A with the cast and supported by a mental health professional.
 This platform will provide an opportunity for audiences to ‘unpick’ the work and in doing so; engage in conversation around the themes and issues it raises about mental health in country towns.

-- A suite of workshops utilising the expertise and knowledge of the cast and the mental health professional will be available to schools and community groups.
+- A suite of workshops utilising the expertise and knowledge of the cast will be available to schools and community groups.
 Workshops will be tailored to meet the needs of each group / school.

 - Study guide available.

 Prosc Arch or Black Box with minimum stage size of 8m x 7m